nigeria | sesame square

 Aiming squarely at a brighter future for Nigeria's youngest learners.

-JUST LAUNCHED — Of the 25 million children under age 6 in Nigeria, the majority live in poverty — making a devastating impact on education.
-Poor families need children to stay home and work, causing low rates of literacy and school enrollment, especially for women and girls — which is why a show like Sesame Square inspires hope.
+Of the 25 million children under age 6 in Nigeria, the majority live in poverty — having a devastating impact on education.
+Poor families may need children to stay home and work, causing low rates of literacy and school enrollment, especially for women and girls — which is why a show like Sesame Square inspires hope.

 Developed in collaboration with advisers from Nigeria’s Ministries of Education and Health and the country’s educational community, Sesame Square aims at a broad range of children’s educational and developmental needs in one of Africa’s largest and most diverse countries.
-The program debuted in May 2011 on the Nigeria Television Authority (NTA) with 26 half-hour episodes featuring Sesame’s engaging mix of live-action and animated segments.
+The program debuted in May 2011 on the Nigeria Television Authority with 26 half-hour episodes featuring Sesame’s engaging mix of live-action and animated segments.
+Season 3 began in September 2013.

 At the heart of the show are the Muppets.
 Take Kami, a bubbly and curious 5-year-old who is HIV-positive.
 Through her openness about the disease, Kami addresses this sensitive subject in an age-appropriate way.
 She’s a role model for families impacted by the disease and a powerful agent for overcoming stigmas and misconceptions concerning HIV/AIDS.